-- 1. No dogs are allowed in the rabbit area. - 3.
+- 1. No dogs are allowed in the rabbit area. - 2.
+Market Rabbit and Breeding Rabbit record books will be checked by Superintendents during check in time.
+Record Books must be up to date in order for Exhibitor to participate in all shows.
+No animal will be allowed on the Fairgrounds if not listed in the exhibitor's record book. - 3.
 All rabbits are subject to be vet observed before being allowed in rabbit area and cages.
 There is no charge for health inspection. - 4.
 Exhibitors must provide all supplies for their rabbit(s) including shavings.
 Exhibitors are responsible for caring for their own rabbit(s) and/or equipment, and cleaning of their cages and surrounding areas daily.
 Exhibitors will be fined \$5.00 per cage for unclean areas upon conclusion of the fair. - 5.
 No rabbits less than 8 weeks of age are allowed at fair.
 Do not bring newborn rabbits to the fair just to be with their doe. - 6.
 Maximum number of Rabbits per large cage: 3 and Regular Cage: 1 - 7.
 Barn Watch is a requirement for all families to help prevent injuries and to reduce the potential theft of rabbits.